 “Excessive meetings are the blight of big companies and almost always get worse over time.
 Please get [rid] of all large meetings, unless you’re certain they are providing value to the whole audience, in which case keep them very short.”

-I’ve been an engineer for over 15 years, and I’ve found around 70% of meetings are pointless.
-I’m talking about a big waste of time!
+I’ve been an engineer for over 15 years, and I’d say a whopping 75% of meetings are pointless.

 #4 Reduce meeting frequencies

 “Also get rid of frequent meetings, unless you are dealing with an extremely urgent matter.
 Meeting frequency should drop rapidly once the urgent matter is resolved.”

 I’ve been part of projects with mandatory 2-hour weekly meetings.
 Talk about time vampires!